 - Excessive fear or worry

-Call me at 562-317-7807 or email me any time at alyseLMFT@gmail.com to set up a free 15 minute consultation to find out if I’m a good fit for your needs.
+Call me at 562-317-7807 or email me any time at alyseLMFT@gmail.com to set up a free 15 minute phone consultation to find out if I’m a good fit for you

 I return phone calls within 24 hours during the week and will answer emails as soon as possible.